 By MARILYN SHAPIRO

 When one is looking for a home in today’s market, one of the featured perks is the laundry room.
 Multi-functioning washing machines and dryers, fancy cabinetry, shining stainless steel sinks, and granite countertops appear to make a washday a joy.
+Not forgetting that all of these appliances can now have added protection, especially if you decide to take out a home warranty plan with somewhere like First Home American Warranty (check out here for info), which means you’ll never have to worry about them breaking again because they can be repaired quickly and easily.
 What a contrast to the way my mother handled the laundry in Upstate New York in the 1950s!

 Laundry Room Dungeon